 Korea Institute of Science and Technology uses fermented fruits to improve immunity.

 The Korea Institute of Science and Technology has worked on a composition to improve immunity and prevent diseases.
-This composition uses the fermented product of Acanthopanax fruit as an active ingredient, containing three types of probiotics: Lactobacillus plantarum, Streptococcus thermophilus, and Lactobacillus helveticus.
+This composition uses the fermented product of Acanthopanax fruit as its active ingredient, containing three probiotic strains: Lactobacillus plantarum, Streptococcus thermophilus, and Lactobacillus helveticus.
 These fermented products significantly boost innate immunity.

 The combination of Osapia fruit extract and Lactobacillus helveticus was particularly effective in increasing nitric oxide production.
-The fermented product demonstrated a good initial response regarding innate immune response, as observed in comparisons with other extracts.
+The fermented product demonstrated a strong initial response in the innate immune system, as observed in comparisons with other extracts.

-Mahakaushal University developed a drink to reduce blood pressure and cholesterol.
+Mahakaushal University developed a drink to lower blood pressure and cholesterol levels.

-Mahakaushal University has developed a plant-based probiotic drink formula consisting of a bacteria species from Lactobacillus acidophilus and Lactobacillus plantarum.
+Mahakaushal University has developed a plant-based probiotic drink formula containing the bacterial species Lactobacillus acidophilus and Lactobacillus plantarum.

-This probiotic drink offers multiple health benefits, including immune system support and cholesterol and blood pressure reduction.
+This probiotic drink offers multiple health benefits, including immune system support and reduced cholesterol and blood pressure.

 The path ahead